 Emergency Management

-Coordinator
+Emergency Management Coordinator

 Boise County Emergency Management is tasked with planning for and response to large-scale disaster conditions such as landslides, forest fires, flooding, earthquake, pandemic illnesses and other such events.
-We are the focal point between the Idaho Bureau of Homeland Security and Boise County.
-Emergency Management interacts with and supports all first responders in the county including Law Enforcement, our 10 Fire Departments and 6 EMS units.
+The County Emergency Manager works for the Boise County Commissioners and advises them on Disaster conditions.
 A Local Emergency Planning Committee advises the Department.
+We are the focal point between the Idaho Office of Emergency Management and Boise County.
+Emergency Management interacts with and supports all first responders in the county including Law Enforcement, our 10 Fire Departments and 5 EMS units.

-The Department assists in development and coordinating tabletop and full scale exercises in all areas of the County during which our response agencies have the opportunity to work together in a controlled environment.
 In addition we maintain 2 response trailers in the County stocked with HAZMAT and Medical response equipment as well as some basic survival equipment.
-We work with the Fire Departments, EMS units, Senior Centers and other organizations to provide facilities for emergency response shelters or meal providers during emergency conditions.
+We work with the Fire Departments, EMS units, Senior Centers and other organizations to provide facilities for emergency response shelters or meal providers during emergency responses.

 ROAD WASHOUT PIC: